Home

 SHORT term sample:

-5) Data from one lot of material, on one shift, one part, on one machine with one operator
+5. Data from one lot of material, on one shift, one part, one machine, one operator

 LONG term sample:

-Date across many short term (within) samples is shown below in the illustration that when the data is combined it exhibits the long term distribution.
-The long term distribution includes all the short term distributions.
+Data from several short term (within) samples is shown below.
+When the data is combined it exhibits the long-term distribution.
+The long-term distribution includes all the short-term distributions.

 Applying Measurements